ORBWARRIOR1/PHPTester/README.md

 - Numeric comparisons
 - Exception testing

-## Why Use TestAssert Instead of PHPUnit?
+## Why Use PocketTestPHP Instead of PHPUnit?

 - **Lightweight**: Just one file with no dependencies
 - **Simple**: No complex configuration needed